“If a man does not know to which port he is sailing, no wind is favourable to him.” Seneca

 This model is briefly:

-This approach to practice is needed to reduce suffering, support recovery and improve the quality of life.
+This approach to practice is needed to reduce suffering, support recovery, restore peace and clarity to the mind and improve the quality of life.

-In this approach to practice we attempt to maintain good health and promote longevity.
+In this approach to practice we attempt to maintain good health, promote longevity and develop a peaceful mind and orient it towards Samdhi.

 This approach to practice takes us to new levels of health improving the function of body, breath and mind.
-Improved structural integrity and energy levels are some of the benefits.
+Improved structural integrity and energy levels, a deepening peace in the mind and a clearer understanding of our spiritual nature and life purpose are the main benefits sought.
+The transformations required for Yoga can be attained step by step.

-Whatever your starting point, Harmony Yoga can offer you a tailored, individual approach to your health and wellbeing, through personal lessons and therapy, individual classes and events or a group training programme.
+Whatever your starting point, Harmony Yoga can offer you a tailored, individual approach to develop your own Yoga practice through personal lessons